MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/formatstring-element-for-tablecolumnitem-for-tablecontrol-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/23/2021
 ms.topic: reference
-title: FormatString Element for TableColumnItem for TableControl (Format)
+title: FormatString Element for TableColumnItem for TableControl
-description: FormatString Element for TableColumnItem for TableControl (Format)
+description: FormatString Element for TableColumnItem for TableControl
 ---
-# FormatString Element for TableColumnItem for TableControl (Format)
+# FormatString Element for TableColumnItem for TableControl

 Specifies a format pattern that defines how the property or script value of the table is displayed.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-TableControl Element (Format)
+- TableControl Element
-TableRowEntries Element (Format)
+- TableRowEntries Element
-TableRowEntry Element (Format)
+- TableRowEntry Element
-TableColumnItems Element (Format)
+- TableColumnItems Element
-TableColumnItem Element (Format)
+- TableColumnItem Element
-FormatString Element for TableColumnItem (Format)
+- FormatString Element

 ## Syntax